-When the Organization was first set up, its research centred on solving the problems then facing agriculture and industry.
-Today, its research extends not only to those areas but into others affecting every Australian-the environment, human nutrition, conservation and urban planning.
+When the organisation was first set up, its research centred on solving the problems then facing agriculture and industry.
+Today, its research extends not only to those areas but into others affecting every Australian-the environment, human nutrition, energy, water resources and information technology.